 People sometimes complain that Sage 50 is a slow network.
 And they say they have tried troubleshooting methods but still do not see any change.
 Even after trying things like switching to a new server, using a new gigabit switch, still the problem persists.
 So if you are facing the same problem, read on to learn what you can do.
-We are here to help you and Sage support is here to resort to the issue of it being slow.
+We are here to help you and Sage Helpdesk is here to resort to the issue of it being slow.
 Read further for details.

 Sage 50 Slow Over Network